Get started

 The model layer generates the voice, text, or multimodal output that users experience.
 For consumer AI, the models must deliver production-grade quality at sub-200ms latency and single-digit dollars per million characters.

-Inworld TTS holds the #1 position on the Artificial Analysis Speech Arena with an ELO of 1,160 (January 2026), delivering sub-200ms P90 latency at $5-10 per million characters.
-That's 20x lower cost than incumbents for the highest-ranked quality, a combination that makes voice features economically viable for free-tier users at consumer engagement levels.
+Inworld TTS holds the #1 position on the Artificial Analysis Speech Arena with an ELO of 1,236 (March 2026), delivering sub-200ms median latency at competitive pricing (see current rates).
+The combination of top-ranked quality and accessible pricing makes voice features economically viable for free-tier users at consumer engagement levels.

 2. Orchestration